 Socratic questioning is just one way for teachers to bolster students’ subject area knowledge and thinking skills.
 To learn more about the art and science of good questioning, click on a title below:

 What Really Matters: The Final Word

 Right now, in the midst of a pandemic, educators are being asked to do too much.
 In a profession where teachers are already overworked and underappreciated, current working conditions have led to an ever-increasing number of teachers and principals having to choose between the jobs they love and their own mental, emotional, and physical well-being—not to mention the health and well-being of their families

 As soon as safer and more manageable conditions at schools are established, district policymakers and leaders should grant amnesty to employees whose resignations were submitted in the wake of the pandemic.
 Even though districts have saved money by not replacing staff or hiring rookie teachers, students will be better served once the best, most experienced educators are brought back.

 However, throwing additional personnel and money at a broken system isn’t the answer.
 In general, K-12 education in the US is not effective because it does not adequately prepare all of our youth for success as contributing citizens.
-If we fail to teach what matters most—critical thinking, problem solving, innovation, SEL et al.—our country will continue its descent from a beacon of hope to the world to a place where conspiracy theories have equal footing with science, party politics overshadow national interests, and hatred toward fellow Americans is considered normal.
+If we fail to teach what matters most—critical thinking, problem solving, innovation, SEL et al.—our country will continue its descent from the world's beacon of hope to a place where conspiracy theories have equal footing with science, party politics overshadow national interests, and hatred toward fellow Americans is considered normal.